-Devils Postpile boasts 115 species of birds and all of the classic Sierran charismatic megafauna, such as black bears, coyotes, mule deer, and pine martens.
-The wildlife in the Postpile tends to be primarily crepuscular, meaning active at dawn and dusk.
+Devils Postpile has 115 species of birds and all of the classic Sierran charismatic megafauna, such as black bears, coyotes, mule deer, and pine martens.
+The wildlife in the monument tends to be primarily crepuscular, meaning active at dawn and dusk.
 For wildlife watchers, the best time to visit is early morning or in the evening.

 Horses have long been an important part of exploring the Sierra.
-Commercial pack trips are available in the valley through the Reds Meadow Pack Station, but visitors are welcome to bring their own stock.
+Commercial pack trips are available in the valley through the Reds Meadow Pack Station (which is located outside the monument), but visitors are welcome to bring their own stock.
 The trail from the ranger station to Devils Postpile is not open to stock use, but there are several other options.
-There is no stock trailer parking at Devils Postpile National Monument, but visitors may use the Rainbow Falls, Agnew Meadows or Red Meadow parking areas.
-Click here for a complete list of regulations regarding horse and stock use.
+There is no stock trailer parking at Devils Postpile National Monument, but visitors may use the Rainbow Falls, Agnew Meadows, or Red Meadow parking areas.
+View a complete list of horse and stock use regulations.

-Cycling the road into the Red's Meadow Valley is certainly a scenic adventure.
+Cycling the road into the Reds Meadow Valley is a scenic adventure.
 If you are interested in biking into Reds Meadow, please consider the following advisories:

 If cyclists ride the shuttle buses out of the valley, they must pay the transportation fee.
-Those who cycle in and out of the valley are exempt from the fee.
+Those who cycle in and out of the valley (and don't use a shuttle bus) are exempt from the fee.

 Mountain biking is generally not permitted in the Reds Meadow Valley and is not permitted anywhere in Devils Postpile National Monument.
-The one exception to this is the Starkweather Trail, which starts either at Starkweather Lake or at the Minaret Vista.
-Mountain biking is only allowed on this trail AFTER the shuttle buses have stopped running for the season, which is generally the Wednesday after Labor Day.
+The one exception is the Starkweather Trail, which starts either at Starkweather Lake or at Minaret Vista.
+Mountain biking is only allowed on this trail AFTER the shuttle buses have stopped running for the season, which is generally the Wednesday after Labor Day (which is the first Monday in September).
 This is also a popular hiking trail, so ride cautiously.
-The nearby town of Mammoth Lakes and the surrounding Forest Service land offers endless mountain biking possibilities.
-Click here for more information about mountain biking in the surrounding area.
+The nearby town of Mammoth Lakes and the surrounding Inyo National Forest offer endless mountain biking possibilities.

 The Reds Meadow Valley, although closed to vehicles in the winter, is available to backcountry skiers and snowshoers.
+The very strenuous trip to Devils Postpile is nine miles each way, with nearly 2,000 feet of elevation change.
 This is a true winter wilderness experience and travel into the valley can be hazardous.
 For those with proper avalanche safety skills and physical conditioning, however, the valley offers outstanding touring and provides a gateway to the High Sierra backcountry.
-There are NO facilities available in the valley in the winter and all travelers should be prepared to be self sufficient.
+There are no facilities available in the valley in the winter and all travelers should be prepared to be self sufficient.

-Snowmobiles are allowed on the Reds Meadow Road, but are not permitted on the road to Devils Postpile or anywhere within the boundaries of the monument.
-Please be respectful of this regulation.
+Snowmobiles are allowed on the Reds Meadow Road, although some sections of the road are not suitable for novice snowmobilers.
+Snowmobiles are not permitted on the road to Devils Postpile or anywhere within the boundaries of the monument; please be respectful of this regulation.

-Remember that avalanches are frequent on the Reds Meadow Road.
-Traveling alone is not recommended in the winter months due to the potential avalanche hazard.
+Remember that avalanches are common on the Reds Meadow Road.
+Traveling alone is not recommended in the winter due to the potential avalanche hazard.
 Anyone traveling into the valley should be equipped with and know how to use minimum safety equipment, including the following:

 Winter travel in the valley can be a beautiful and rewarding experience.
 Research your trip ahead of time, checking the weather and avalanche forecasts.
 Check with the Eastern Sierra Avalanche Center for updated reports throughout the winter.